sjbennett123/polarlarp/content/background/bloody_fist.md

 - Tacticians Bracer <!-- (Arcane Armor 10, Imprison x2, Circle of Power x1, Tarrying x1) -->
 - Bulwark of the Battlefield Shield  <!-- (Bane Binding x2, Bane Command x2, Regenerate x1) -->

 *He stands tall and proud, his posture very good for an Orc.
-An eyepatch across his left eye, his right eye always at the Horizon scanning for movements of enemy troops.
+An eyepatch across his left eye, his right eye is always at the Horizon scanning for movements of enemy troops.
 His hands are always behind his back with a military-like posture.
 Very well spoken and educated for what one might expect at first look.
 His movements are always very sharp and decisive.
-His peers look at him with respect cause he already has planned how to defeat them if they cross him…*
+His peers look at him with respect because he already has planned how to defeat them if they cross him…*

 Mal-Valoance from a young age took to studying the tactics of all creatures and races.
 His eye and acumen on the battlefield are unmatched among his kind.
 He has a library of tactic and society books to understand his enemies from birth to the grave.
 His skill in battle is very impressive but his true skill lies in his ability to control the battlefield and the armies clashing on it.
 He is not afraid to retreat and let them fight a skeleton force to preserve his main army.
-Live to fight another day and destroy your enemy without drawing your sword are his preferred methods but when people see the Bloody Fist terror makes men panic and draw blades.
+Living to fight another day and destroying his enemy without drawing a sword is preferred methods but when people see the Bloody Fist terror makes men panic and draw blades.

 #### Svoul the Silent Strider (The Face and Dagger)